-Countryside Alliance calls on the...
+Countryside Alliance comments on the Queen's...

 about this blogRead moreThe final Queen's speech of this Parliament took place on Wednesday 4th June.
 The Countryside Alliance examined the speech and sent a brief out to Parliamentartians, outlining our concerns and thoughts about the rural issues included in the speech, specifically measures to freeze fuel duty, the Infrastructure Bill and increasing housing supply.
 Read on for our topline comments.